ThePrimeagen/vim-be-good/README.md

 inside the _first_ { or [ with bar.
 HINT, use ci[ or ci{ and type bar.

+To play `whackamole` you need to navigate to the character with the caret under it as fast as possible.
+Once you have reached the character, flip the character's case to complete the round.

 ## Installation
 Use your favorite plugin manager to install!
 Only works on Nvim, the one true vim.